 It went beyond just stealing Peter’s worth to ruining his family.
 Cochran gained access to Peter’s inheritance when his mother died, and “transferred thousands of dollars from The Rebecca S. Beagle Trust into his personal account without Beagle’s knowledge.”
 It was “systematically looted under Cochran’s management; although it is a checking account and therefore is able to pay any valid bills of the Trust directly, over fifty thousand dollars was simply transferred out of the account within the first six months that Cochran was in charge.”
 (P. 15)

 Remember all the excuses Cochran made about inability to deliver goods that he sold to customers, while money supposedly went to costs of the death of Peter’s mother?
-Now we find out that money was coming from the Trust and from customers too.
-Where did it really go?
+Now we find out that money was coming from her Trust and from customers too…

-In 2014, this page listed Cochran’s years of excuses for undelivered products:
+In 2014, this page listed Cochran’s years of excuses for undelivered products.
+Peter’s mom is named:

 A look back at a cheated customer’s story from 2016 – not shared here before.